 Warning signs to look for

-It is better to avoid any treatment with the following warning signs:
+It's better to not try any treatment with the following warning signs:

 It promises or guarantees a cure.

-The provider discounts standard medicine and/or tells you not to use standard medicine.
+The provider criticizes standard medicine or tells you not to use standard medicine.